iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 ## Using Vim Variable Scopes The Smart Way

 Being able to quickly access environment, option, and register variables give you a broad flexibility to customize your editor and terminal environment.
-You also learned that Vim has 9 different Vimscript variable scopes, each existing under a certain constraints.
-You can take advantage of these unique variable types to write your own custom plugins.
-But before that, let's learn how to create functions!
+You also learned that Vim has 9 different variable scopes, each existing under a certain constraints.
+You can take advantage of these unique variable types to decouple your program.

+You made it this far.
+You learned about data types, means of combinations, and variable scopes.
+Only one thing is left: functions.